Maheer96/BaseScript/content/Leetcode Walker/LW-Introduction.md

 title: 00 - Introduction
 ---

 The Leetcode Walker Series are a set of tutorials in both video and text format founded by BaseScript's manager, Shadi El-Fares.
 See his [Youtube channel](https://www.youtube.com/@shadielfares/featured) for videos of his own.
-Contributions to this series found on this website are developed by various developers at BaseScript.
+Contributions to this series found on this website are created by various developers at BaseScript.

 ## What is Leetcode?